mattermost/docs/source/process/community-guidelines.rst

 2 - After creating the ticket, add "(Proposed APR)" to its title, so the triage team knows to consider it for a ``help-wanted`` label.

 3 - If the Jira ticket is accepted as a Help Wanted issue during `triage <https://docs.mattermost.com/process/training.html#triage-meeting>`_, a ``help-wanted`` label is added.
-This action automatically triggers a zap that creates a new issue in the `platform repository <https://github.com/mattermost/platform>`_.
+This action automatically triggers a zap that creates a new issue in the `mattermost-server repository <https://github.com/mattermost/mattermost-server>`_.

     - To accept a ticket as a Help Wanted issue, the description should be unambiguous, and include UI description and help text so the change can be implemented and tested by any contributor
     - The triage team also adds the appropriate difficulty level (one of ``Introductory``, ``Intermediate`` and ``Advanced``) and programming language (``Go`` and ``ReactJS``) to the description of the Jira ticket

 4 - After triage, PM on community rotation reviews formatting of the GitHub issue and adds appropriate labels for difficulty level and programming language as defined by the triage team.

-`See an example Help Wanted issue here <https://github.com/mattermost/platform/issues/4755>`_.
+`See an example Help Wanted issue here <https://github.com/mattermost/mattermost-server/issues/4755>`_.

 Managing Help Wanted Issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^